banq/jdonframework/readme.md

 ===================================
 Domain-driven design (DDD) is an approach to developing software for complex needs by deeply connecting the implementation to an evolving model of the core business concepts,

-DDD's servral concepts are the Heart and Soul of OOP:
+DDD's servral concepts are the Heart and Soul of OOD:

 		Entities and Identity, Value Objects
 		Aggregate Root